Parkinson's Advanced MasterClass 44 - Module 1

 Clinical lead for neurology, University Hospital Coventry and Warwickshire Dr Neil Archibald

-Consultant Neurologist, South Tees Hospitals NHS Foundation Trust Dr Christopher Kobylecki
+Clinical director for neurology and stroke and consultant neurologist, South Tees Hospitals NHS Foundation Trust Dr Christopher Kobylecki

-Consultant neurologist, Manchester Centre for Clinical Neurosciences, Northern Care Alliance NHS Foundation Trust Emma Edwards
+Consultant neurologist, Manchester Centre for Clinical Neurosciences, Northern Care Alliance NHS Foundation Trust Emma Edwards RMN

 'The things you can't get from the books'